pingidentity/terraform-provider-pingfederate/docs/resources/server_settings_log_settings.md

 Required:

+- `enabled` (Boolean) Determines whether or not the log category is enabled.
+The default is `false`.
 - `id` (String) The ID of the log category.
 This field must match one of the category IDs defined in log4j-categories.xml.

-Optional:

-- `enabled` (Boolean) Determines whether or not the log category is enabled.
-The default is `false`.

 Read-Only: